niccoloalexander/data_platform/README.md

 # Data Platform

 A postgres database app modeling customer data with an alerting feature for an operations team.

+This is a DBT project used to sample Analytics Engineering aptitude.
+The hypothetical use case is to monitor organization finances and alert on large balance changes.
+In this proejct, we are onstrained in using raw dim data with updated (lacking historical) attributes only.

 ## How to use: